Barcelona star Putellas wins UEFA Women's Player of the Year award

 Sandra Panos won the Goalkeeper of the Season, the Barcelona shot-stopper beating out competition from Christiane Endler and Ann-Katrin Berger.

-Another Barcelona star, Jenni Hermoso, was named Forward of the Season, finishing ahead of two club team-mates: Lieke Martens and Caroline Graham Hansen.
+Another Barcelona star, Hermoso, was named Forward of the Season, finishing ahead of two club team-mates: Martens and Caroline Graham Hansen.

-Finally Barcelona boss Lluis Cortes was named Women's Coach of the Year, coming out on top ahead of Peter Gerhardsson and Emma Hayes.
+Finally Barcelona boss Lluis Cortes was named Women's Coach of the Year, coming out on top ahead of Sweden's Peter Gerhardsson and Chelsea's Emma Hayes.